adeep/bitwarden_reddit/cannot_login.md

   "5" (five), and "S" (capital ess) and so forth.
 * Take your time!
 Double-check your work.
 * You will not be able to hand copy [passkeys](https://bitwarden.com/passwordless-passkeys/).
-* There are a number of items that will be difficult to save by hand.
+* There are a number of items that will require extra work.
-  That includes file attachments,
+  These include file attachments,
-  [custom URI match detection](https://bitwarden.com/help/uri-match-detection/), and an organization vault.
+  [custom URI match detection](https://bitwarden.com/help/uri-match-detection/), and any organization vaults.

 After you have tried copying everything, go back and try to ensure your exported copy is complete.